 MTA awards one $2000 scholarship to a deserving high-school senior who intends to pursue a degree in theatre (performance, technical, or design) at a Mississippi college or university.
 The award is made during the MTA Festival.
 Deadline: January 5.

 The scholarship will be paid in increments – $250 for fall semester and $250 for spring semester – for up to four years.

 Scholarship recipients are required to take theatre-related courses and maintain at least a 2.5 grade point average (GPA) taking a minimum of twelve (12) hours per semester.
 These courses must be in a theatre-related program at a Mississippi college or university (this does not include extracurricular workshops or summer theatre camps).
+Scholarship students are required to be a part of the Dream Team for their first year of receiving the scholarship.
+For their remaining years, they will be given first choice of being a part of the Dream Team.
 Should the scholarship recipient at any time fail to meet these requirements, he/she will forfeit the balance of the scholarship.